Boyceman/wechat_dev_tool_linux_64/README.md

 3. `./nw &`

 ## tip
-this program is so big, becourse i can't find dependents in package.json, so i uload all files include /node_module
+this program is so big, becourse i can't find dependents in package.json, so i upload all files include /node_module